 Machine learning based modelling and artificial intelligence applications for agriculture, food and animal sciences.

-Our group has made several contributions in the way that data from different technologies (UAV, remote sensing, sensor networks, among others) are analysed to obtain meaningful information for decision making.
+The Digital Agriculture, Food and Wine (DAFW) group has made several contributions in the way that data from different technologies (UAV, remote sensing, sensor networks, among others) are analysed to obtain meaningful information for decision making.

 These have been in terms of water and fertiliser management using sensor networks and UAV through machine learning and artificial intelligence.
 Water savings was our first objective since Australia is a water deficit country that requires irrigation technology for commercial agriculture.